A key inflation gauge tracked by Fed remained high in March

 Overall prices ticked up just 0.1% from February to March, the smallest monthly rise since last July and down from a 0.3% increase from January to February, Friday’s Commerce Department report showed.
 Compared with a year ago, inflation slowed to just 4.2% from 5% in February, though much of that decline reflected lower gas prices.
 That is the lowest year-over-year overall inflation figure in nearly two years.

+The PCE price index also seeks to account for changes in how people shop when inflation jumps.
+As a result, it can capture emerging trends — when, for example, consumers shift away from pricey national brands in favor of less expensive store brands.

+The PCE index showed that food prices dropped 0.2% from February to March.
+Gas costs plummeted 3.7%, which partly reflected seasonal changes.
+Prices at the pump have since increased in many states.

-Friday’s inflation figures point to the dilemma confronting officials at the Federal Reserve: Across the economy, price increases for many goods have slowed significantly.
+The latest inflation figures point to the dilemma confronting officials at the Federal Reserve: Across the economy, price increases for many goods have slowed significantly.
 And some previous drivers of inflation, notably clogged supply chains, have eased.
 Yet prices for many services, including restaurants, auto insurance and hotel rooms, are still surging, fueled by robust demand from consumers who in many cases have enjoyed rising wages.

-As a result, the Fed is poised to announce its 10th straight interest rate hike after its policy meeting next week.
+As a result, the Fed is poised to announce another interest rate hike after its policy meeting next week.
 The likely quarter-point rise in its benchmark rate would raise it to about 5.1%, the highest level in 17 years.

 The Fed’s rate increases are intended to slow borrowing and spending, cool the economy and conquer high inflation.
 But in the process, the rate hikes typically lead to higher costs for many loans, from mortgages and auto purchases to credit cards and corporate borrowing, and heighten the risk of a recession.
 Most economists foresee a recession this year as a consequence.